 Blue Mountain College operates and maintains physical facilities that adequately serve the needs of the institution's educational programs, support services, and mission-related activities.
-The campus consists of 189.61 acres and includes 23 major buildings, an intramural softball/soccer field, tennis courts, an outdoor swimming pool, and a lake.
+The campus consists of 189.61 acres and includes 23 major buildings, an intramural softball/soccer field, tennis courts, and a lake.
 The BMC Web site offers an interactive campus map.